williamhuanle/mz-java-msa-hexagonal-architecture/auth-service/README.md

-# Auth Service
+# Using Spring Boot, MySQL, Docker
-Which include the functions sign-up, sign-in, create and remove JWT token
+This sample include the functions sign-up, sign-in, create and remove JWT token
-## Using Spring Boot, MySQL, Docker

 - --
 This guide will let you how to use build and run the application using Dockerfile